Rahim Yar Khan

 Rahim Yar Khan (/ur/) is a city in the Punjab, Pakistan.
 It is the 21st most populous city in Pakistan and is the capital of the Rahim Yar Khan District.
 The city's administration is divided into nine union councils.
 Originally named Noshehra, it was renamed to Rahim Yar Khan in honour of the son of Sadeq Mohammad Khan IV.

 History

 People have lived near this area for a very long time.
 The ancient tower of Pattan Minara stands 8 km to the east of the city center, and is believed to be the remains of a 5,000-year-old monastery, with the minara built during the Hakrra valley civilization of the Mauryan period (250 BC).

 Rahim Yar Khan was founded in 1751 as Noshehra.
-Its region was part of Multan province of Mughal Empire.
+Its region was part of the Multan province of Mughal Empire.
 Railway administrators wanted to change the name of the town due to its similar name to Nowshera.
 In 1881, Sadeq Mohammad Khan IV renamed the area to Rahim Yar Khan in honour of his son.

-Rahim Yar Khan was a part of Bahawalpur State until 1943, when it became a separate district.
+Rahim Yar Khan was a part of the Bahawalpur State until 1943, when it became a separate district.

 Climate

+Rahim Yar Khan has hot dry climate characterized by hot summers and mild winters.
+Rahim Yar Khan city is located on the eastern bank of the River Indus which played a vital role in shaping the region's landscape.
 One-fourth of the city is within the Cholistan Desert.

 Economy

+Rahim Yar Khan is one of the leading agriculture and industrial centre of Southern Punjab.
+The economy is primarily based on agriculture.
 65% of the population is employed in agricultural work.
+Rahim Yar Khan produces sugarcane, wheat, cotton, rice while also being renowned for its high quality mangoes.
+The city is home to numerous agro-based Industries.